History of Italy: Years of Lead

 During the 1970s, Italy saw an unexpected escalation of political violence.
-From 1969-80, repeated neofascist outrages were launched such as the Piazza Fontana bombing in 1969.
-Red Brigades and many other groups decided for armed attacks as a revolutionary strategy.
+From 1969 to 1980, repeated neofascist outrages were launched such as the Piazza Fontana bombing in 1969.
+Red Brigades and many other groups decided on armed attacks as a revolutionary strategy.
 They carried out urban riots, as in Rome and Bologna in 1977.
 Known as the Years of Lead, this period was characterised by widespread social conflicts and terrorist acts carried out by extra-parliamentary movements.
 The assassination of the leader of the Christian Democracy (DC), Aldo Moro, led to the end of a "historic compromise" between the DC and the Communist Party (PCI).
 In the 1980s, for the first time, two governments were managed by a Republican (Giovanni Spadolini 1981–82) and a Socialist (Bettino Craxi 1983–87) rather than by a Christian Democrat.

 At the end of the Lead years, the PCI gradually increased their votes thanks to Enrico Berlinguer.
 The Socialist Party (PSI), led by Bettino Craxi, became more and more critical of the Communists and of the Soviet Union; Craxi himself pushed in favour of US President Ronald Reagan's positioning of Pershing II missiles in Italy.